 We produce electrical and thermal energy from biomass byproducts created from the pulping and sawmilling processes which reduce waste in our mills and maximizes forest resources.

-In August 2021, we acquired the Katerra CLT facility, located in Spokane, Washington, US, renamed Mercer Mass Timber.
-Mercer Mass Timber is a modern 270,000 sq ft facility has a capacity of approximately 13 million square feet of five-ply panels annually or 140,000 cubic meters of annual production based on five-day operations and represents about 30% of the current North American mass timber manufacturing capacity.
+In August 2021, we acquired the Katerra CLT facility, located in Spokane Valley, Washington, US, renamed Mercer Mass Timber.
+Mercer Mass Timber is a modern 253,000 square foot facility with a capacity of 13 million square feet per year.
+Based on 2 shifts, 20 hours per day, 5 days a week, this means a yearly production of 140,000 cubic metres.
+Mercer Mass Timber represents about 30% of the current North American mass timber manufacturing capacity.

 In December 2018, we acquired Daishowa-Marubeni International Ltd., which included a bleached NBS and NBH kraft pulp mill near Peace River, Alberta and a 50% interest in Cariboo Pulp and Paper, a bleached kraft pulp mill in Quesnel, British Columbia.